Quick History Of Stand Up Paddle Boarding

 Rick Thomas is a stand-up paddle board pioneer.
 He is the creator of the world’s first and only custom paddleboard.

-Rick has been paddling for over 25 years and is considered one of the world’s best stand-up paddleboarders.
+Rick has paddled for over 25 years and is considered one of the world’s best stand-up paddleboarders.
 His custom paddleboards are known for their unique design and innovative features.

 Laird Hamilton And The Famous American Flag Sup

 In 1777, Lieutenant James Hamilton of the British Army saw a piece of fabric caught in a tree while on a scouting mission.
-He cut the fabric down and brought it back to his unit, where he discovered it was a flag.
+He cut the fabric down and returned it to his unit, where he discovered it was a flag.

 The Flag soon became known as “The American Flag.”
 In 1814, during the War of 1812, American General Andrew Jackson captured HMS Macedon after a long battle in which both sides suffered heavy casualties.